 These fizzy soft drink recipes are very easy to make, and although they might seem unusual at first glance, you'll be pleasantly surprised at how refreshing they actually taste.

-The effervescent soda recipes used for making "soda drinks" all call for common household baking soda — bicarbonate of soda — to create an instant effervescence or fizz.
+The old fashioned effervescent soda recipes for making "soda drinks" all call for common household baking soda — bicarbonate of soda — to create an instant effervescence or fizz.

 The fizzy beverage does not stay bubbly in the glass for very long, so you must drink it immediately, within seconds after mixing.

 When the customer ordered a soda, the druggist would add several tablespoonfuls of "soda syrup" to a glass of ice-cold water — soda syrups are acidic and tend to be more watery than the regular fountain syrups.
 He would then stir in a very small amount of baking soda, just enough to make the beverage foamy.

 Effervescent sodas are surprisingly delicious and as there is no fermentation, there's no taste of yeast nor is there any possibility of alcoholic content.